hectorMiranda/marcetuxstudios/_posts/2023-02-06-pgvector-embeddings-in-postgres.md

 tier to justify.
 If you already have Postgres, `pgvector` is a `CREATE EXTENSION` and a column type.
 The abstraction cost of a purpose-built vector DB is worth it at some scale or feature requirement, but that scale is not where most projects start.

+*Update: after indexing a larger corpus (around 100k rows), the IVFFlat `lists` setting matters more than I implied.
+The rule of thumb is `sqrt(rows)` for up to a million rows and `rows / 1000` after that.
+Also worth noting: the index must be built after rows are inserted — an empty-table index won't rebalance.
+Added a `VACUUM ANALYZE` pass before the index creation in my actual scripts.*